ickings1800/beancurdsite/products/silken.md

 title: Sun-Up Bean Food Manufacturing | Japanese Silken Tofu
 layout: default
 permalink: /products/silken/
-description: Japanese Silken Tofu is one of our featured products.
-Used for dishes such as miso soup, our silken tofu has a unique texture and flavour and is easy to prepare.
-Find more about it here.
+description: Tenderness of our silken tofu is ideally used in dishes such as miso soup, where texture, flavour, and taste are crucial.
+Using the improved technology of our machines, we also ensure that consumers are able to remove the bean curd effortlessly from its packaging.
 ---

 {% include /products/silken.html %}